Turkeydoodle/DailyPlanner/README.md

 # DailyPlanner
-A planner for daily tasks
+A planner for daily tasks.
+Feel free to use whenever!